PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # Rattick in Front of the Dungeon #

+>He indicated the driver -- this is Relan.
+He's not too bright, but he knows the pointy end of a sword, I'll give him that.

 >there's another version of this in the old drafts -- see if the intro paragraph is better.